 Board of Trustees

-Ernest Found, Vice Chair
+Ernest Found, Secretary

 Ernie thinks that the Cathedral can serve a most integral role in providing the spiritual needs of all that seek its bounty.
 Ernie gladly, honorably, and humbly helps Cathedral of the Pines move forward into the future.